CSS: Fundamentals

 What is CSS?

 CSS can do SO MUCH more than just add color or make things pretty.
 CSS can be used to create artwork like this project by Kassandra Sanchez.
 CSS can also make complex processes more intuitive and accessible users, like TurboTax and airbnb.
 CSS is a powerful tool for frontend developers.
-Let’s jump in to see how it works!
+This CSS Zen Garden demonstrates just how powerful it can be.

 It’s a “style sheet language” that lets you style the HTML elements on your page.
 CSS works with HTML and controls the positioning, sizing, colors, and specific fonts on your page.